 In February, a whistleblower and newspaper investigation revealed how aid workers allegedly held a “full-on Caligula orgy” with women assumed to be prostitutes at the charity’s villa in Haiti, where Oxfam was helping the country recover from a devastating 2010 earthquake.
 Some of the the aid workers had already moved on to other charities, but Oxfam failed to warn the next NGOs about their misconduct, the whistleblower revealed.

 Haiti suspended Oxfam’s operations and the international charity has lost thousands of regular donors.
 Oxfam has apologized to the Haitian government, explained itself to MPs in Britain who decide its UK government funding and appointed an independent commission on sexual misconduct.
 Still, the charity’s image has been tarnished.

-Oxfam’s disgrace has forced the aid community to do some introspection, or at least get ahead of their own potential scandal.
 Oxfam’s disgrace has forced the rest of the aid community to do some introspection, or at least get ahead of their own potential scandal.
 Other aid organizations came clean before they came under scrutiny, dismissing workers who had been involved in sexual misconduct.
 With this, NGOs also reiterated their dedication to ethical behavior, publicising their own strict codes of conduct.

 These scandals undermine the good work foreign aid organizations do in developing or disaster hit areas, and tellingly, they are only addressed when donor countries find out.
 Despite written codes of conduct, in practice the bad behavior of aid workers seems to have been overlooked or covered up to maintain the aid organization’s image among donors.
 This culture of silence has effectively led to the exploitation of the communities these organizations were meant to help.
 Even as the scandal wanes, there are still many unanswered questions about the behavior of aid workers in countries desperate for their intervention.